 Do you only have a few clothing items you need to clean?
 Washing them by hand in the sink is much more efficient than running a tiny batch of laundry.
-In addition to energy efficiency considerations, it may also be necessary to wash delicate items by hand or do laundry in the sink while you’re on vacation.
+In addition to energy efficiency considerationsLink opens in a new tab, it may also be necessary to wash delicate items by hand or do laundry in the sink while you’re on vacation.

 While handwashing laundry is a little more work than throwing your clothes into the washer, it’s quite easy to learn how to wash clothes in the sink.
 Just follow these basic steps: